Chinese Opera : 戏曲 Xì qǔ

 Generally an evening at the Opera consisted of a series of short plays without a break giving the impression of a very long single work.
 The emphasis is on narrative rather than in psychology or character study.
 Some opera parts are very long and each actor may improvise a little so that each performance will be different.

 The stage is bare and open on three sides; very few props are used so a lot of gestures and make believe are needed to create a scene.
-The lack of props made it easy for opera troupes to take their performances outdoors, and to temples and market fairs.
+The lack of props made it easy for opera troupes to hold their performances outdoors, and to take them to local temples and market fairs.
 The bare set requires the actors to use all sorts of shorthands for different actions (such as riding a horse is indicated by holding a whip; a city wall or a prison by a chair).
 The sparseness of this artistic form inspired many Western playwrights and composers to write pieces based on minimal theatrical resources.
 The complexity is best demonstrated by the fact there are 50 ways of moving a sleeve each with its own dramatic meaning.
-The use of the long white ‘water sleeves ’ is characteristic of Chinese Kun Opera.
+The use of the long white ‘water sleeves ➚’ is characteristic of Chinese Kun Opera.
 The bareness of the stage was counterbalanced by the richness of the costumes and make-up.

 Small props are used to indicate character types.
 For example a young scholar is identified by carrying a fan.
 Actors dressed in black are considered 'invisible'; while carrying a horse hair switch indicates a supernatural creature.
 A general will have a bag full of banners on his back, the number of banners representing the size of his army.